Employment Discrimination on the Basis of Sex or Gender

 Workplace discrimination based on sex or gender is prohibited under both federal and certain state laws.
 It is unlawful for an employer to treat a job applicant or employee unfavorably because of sex or gender with regard to any employment action.
 These may include termination, failure to hire or promote, lower pay for equal work, bad job assignments, failure to train, or failure to pay fringe benefits.
 Harassment and retaliation are also prohibited.

 The most prominent federal law that prohibits sex discrimination is Title VII of the Civil Rights Act of 1964.
-Discrimination against someone because of a transgender identity, which is known as gender identity discrimination, is also sex discrimination under Title VII.
+Discrimination against someone because of a transgender identity, which is known as gender identity discrimination, is also sex discrimination under Title VII, according to the EEOC and several federal district court decisions, as of the time of writing.
 Taking an adverse action against an employee based on his or her connection to an organization generally associated with people of a specific sex can also serve as a basis for a claim of sex discrimination.

 Sex Discrimination Under Title VII